Here we look at one of two hashing technologies, robust hashing.

 Robust hashing ensures that the input data produces a hash value that will match any image with the same visual content.
-Like binary hashes, the PhotoDNA hash value cannot be reversed into an image.
+Like binary hashes, the hash value cannot be reversed into an image.
+(See article on binary hashing for more information on how a hash is created).

-Whereas two copies of the same image in different file formats will produce completely different binary hashes, robust hashing technology can detect the image even if a slight alteration, such as resizing or change of file format, has been made.
+Whereas two copies of the same image in different file formats will produce completely different binary hashes, robust hashing technology can detect the image even if a slight change has been made to the file, such as resizing or change of file format.
 This is because the recognition is based on the visual content of the image, rather than the binary file data.